-- 1.19 It is a legal requirement that new plans must be subject to a process of Sustainability Appraisal and a Strategic Environmental Assessment (SEA)13. - A Sustainability Appraisal (SA) has been was prepared alongside this the adopted Local Plan 1.20 DPD by independent consultants Arcadis.
-As part of this Climate Emergency Local Plan review, an update addendum will be produced to support the review has been prepared.
-This is being has been prepared by independent consultations AECOM and has informed the preparation of the Regulation 19 document.
-The Scoping Stage of this was the appraisal was consulted on as part of the Council's initial Scoping consultation in September- November 2020.
-Further SA work has been was undertaken to inform this consultation and is contained in the supporting Topic Papers the Regulation 18 consultation in July - September 2021.
+- 1.18 The Framework states that the purpose of the planning system is to contribute to the achievement of sustainable development and that, to this end, economic, social and environment gains should be sought jointly and simultaneously through the planning system.
+It indicates that plans need to take local circumstances into account so that they respond to the different opportunities for achieving sustainable development in different areas. - 1.19 It is a legal requirement that new plans must be subject to a process of Sustainability Appraisal and a Strategic Environmental Assessment (SEA)12. - 1.20 A Sustainability Appraisal (SA) was prepared alongside the adopted Local Plan by independent consultants Arcadis.
+As part of this Climate Emergency Local Plan review, an addendum has been prepared.
+This has been prepared by independent consultations AECOM and has informed the preparation of the Regulation 19 document.
+The Scoping Stage of the appraisal was consulted on as part of the Council's initial Scoping consultation in September- November 2020.
+Further SA work was undertaken to inform the Regulation 18 consultation in July - September 2021.
 This work is contained in the supporting Topic Papers.
-The SA addendum which will be prepared to support the published plan at regulation 19 stage explains the methodology by which the evolving strategy and policies in the DPD have been subjected to sustainability appraisal form the outset and describes how the work relates to the existing SA of the Local Plan.
-It will demonstrate demonstrates how the appraisal has informed the selection of key sites in order to promotepromotion of sustainable development in the district, with a specific focus on climate change matters.
-It fulfils the SA and SEA requirements as set out above.
-The SA addendum, which willbe prepared to support the published plan at Regulation 19 stage, will explains the methodology - 1.21 The SA for the adopted Local Plan considersed the impact of individual sites on sustainability objectives and also the cumulative impacts of allocations within and around individual settlements.
-Where potential adverse impacts have been were identified, mitigation measures have been were set out to remove or reduce the adverse effects and enhance beneficial effects.
-The SA also demonstratesed how key stakeholders and the public have been were consulted at the various stages of plan preparation and how their representations have influenced the content of the DPD.
-In addition, it sets out recommendations for monitoring the social, environmental and economic effects of implementing the Strategic Policies and Land Allocations DPD.
+The SA addendum explains the methodology by which the policies in the DPD have been subjected to sustainability appraisal form the outset and describes how the work relates to the existing SA of the Local Plan.
+It demonstrates how the appraisal has informed the promotion of sustainable development in the district, with a specific focus on climate change matters.